green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/psu-energy-xgboost-system.md

 The underlying XGBoost model can be found [on our Github](https://github.com/green-coding-berlin/spec-power-model)

 ### Classname
-- PsuEnergyXgboostSystemProvider
+- PsuEnergyAcXgboostSystemProvider

 ### Prerequisites

 The provider must be configured in the `config.yml`.
-Please see [Configuration →]({{< relref "configuration" >}}) for futher info.
+Please see [Configuration →]({{< relref "configuration" >}}) for further info.

-In the `config.yml` file also the *CpuUtilizationProcfsSystemProvider* must be activated for the *PsuEnergyXgboostSystemProvider* to work.
+In the `config.yml` file also the *CpuUtilizationProcfsSystemProvider* must be activated for the *PsuEnergyAcXgboostSystemProvider* to work.

 ### Input Parameters